 1. Not every employer has to provide workers’ compensation coverage.
 If you’re injured on the job, you might automatically assume that you’ll receive benefits.
 The laws vary from state to state.
 In New Jersey, however, every company that has at least one employee must carry coverage.
 In other states, the minimum is five employees.

 2. Know the process for reporting a workplace injury.
 Your employer should inform you of the proper steps to take.
 If you fail to report the injury timely, fill out the required paperwork or don’t follow doctor’s orders, you could lose out on your rights to compensation.

 3. Know what to expect upon your return to work.
 Your employer should work with you and your doctor to coordinate a plan that will allow you to return to work with modifications if needed.
 If you suffered an injury that affects your duties in your current position, then your employer must make modifications that will allow you to perform a similar role.
 Understand what the plan entails before you return to work and make sure it is agreeable.
 Once you return to work, make sure your employer follows through with the plan.

 Workers’ Compensation With New Jersey Attorney Jeffrey M. Bloom

 If you’re injured on the job, workers’ compensation benefits can help you with medical bills and lost wages.
 Make sure you file your claim properly.
-Hackensack workers’ compensation attorney Jeffrey M. Bloom can help you with the process and fight for your rights.
+West New York workers’ compensation attorney Jeffrey M. Bloom can help you with the process and fight for your rights.
 Call The Law Offices of Jeffrey M. Bloom for a consultation at (855) 208-3650.